cj-mills/christianjmills/_posts/2021-7-30-Barracuda-PoseNet-Tutorial-V2-6.md

 ### Create `GetDisplacement` Method

-The displacement layers from the model output are use to find the location of the nearest neighboring key point.
+The displacement layers from the model output are used to find the location of the nearest neighboring key point.
 Much like the offset layer, they provide vectors that we then add to the current key point position.

 ```c#
 /// <summary>